-Intrepid Potash (NYS: IPI) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
-The company will unveil its latest earnings on Wednesday, Nov.
-2. Intrepid Potash and its subsidiaries produce muriate of potash, langbeinite, and by-products including salt, magnesium chloride, and metal recovery salts.
+Investors never know what to expect for Intrepid Potash (NYS: IPI) , as it has wavered between topping and missing analysts' estimates during the past fiscal year.
+The company will unveil its latest earnings on Wednesday, Feb.
+15. Intrepid Potash and its subsidiaries produce muriate of potash, langbeinite and by-products including salt, magnesium chloride, and metal recovery salts.

 What analysts say:

-- Buy, sell, or hold?: Half of analysts think investors should stand pat on Intrepid Potash while the remaining half are split between buy and sell.
+- Buy, sell, or hold?: Half of analysts think investors should stand pat on Intrepid Potash.
 Analysts like Intrepid Potash better than competitor Compass Minerals International overall.
-Zero out of five analysts rate Compass Minerals International a buy compared to two of eight for Intrepid Potash.
-Analysts still rate the stock a moderate sell, but they are a bit more wary about it compared to three months ago.
+Zero out of six analysts rate Compass Minerals International a buy compared to three out of 10 for Intrepid Potash.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 94.7% assigning it an "outperform" rating.
-The community at large concurs with the All-Stars with 96% granting it a rating of "outperform."
-Fools are keen on Intrepid Potash and haven't been shy with their opinions lately, logging 263 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock, with 95.3% awarding it an outperform rating.
+The community at large is in line with the All-Stars, with 96.3% granting it a rating of outperform.
+Fools are gung-ho about Intrepid Potash and haven't been shy with their opinions lately, logging 268 posts in the past 30 days.
 Even with a robust four out of five stars, Intrepid Potash's CAPS rating falls a little short of the community's upbeat outlook.

 Intrepid Potash's profit has risen year over year by an average of more than threefold over the past five quarters.
-The company upped its gross margin by 23.3 percentage points in the last quarter.
-Revenue rose 85.6% while cost of sales rose 29.6% to $64.2 million from a year earlier.
+The company's revenue has now risen for two straight quarters.
+The company increased its gross margin by 12 percentage points in the last quarter.
+Revenue rose 24.6% while cost of sales rose 3.4% to $66.9 million from a year earlier.

 At the time this article was published